 New Brand Manager:

-Tips to make the Idiot curve a little easier
+5 Ways to make the Idiot Curve a little easier

 - Say “I’m new” A LOT!!!!
 And let your guard down and say “I have never done this before, so if you could help me out that would be great” to as many people as you can.
 It’s my experience that people are willing to help those who let their guard down a little.
 Just not the same person every day, or that one person will think you are the biggest idiot ever.
 In other words, spread out your stupidity with a little for everyone around you.